mobatusi/venue-research-agentic-workflow/docs/blogs/venue-workflow.md

 AI Agents are the latest trend in the race to AGI.
 What is captivating about building AI agents is the potential to automate all kinds of work.
 The idea to build a venue research multi-agent system came to me when my friend, who runs a tech mixer event mentioned all of the work that he has to do finding venues.

 This felt like a great opportunity to get hands-on experience with AI agents.
-Now, I will shaer how I built the system with you.
+Now, I will share how I built the system with you.
 This tutorial shows how to use CrewAI to create multi-agent agents that search, evaluate, and reach out to potential event venues.

-## Introduction
+## The Challenge

 Manual venue research is time-consuming and often inconsistent.
 Event planners spend countless hours searching across platforms like PartySlate and Peerspace, evaluating venues, and reaching out to vendors.
-We'll show you how to automate this entire workflow using CrewAI's multi-agent architecture.
+In this tutorial, I will show you how to automate this entire workflow using CrewAI's multi-agent architecture.

-Our solution has helped event planners:
+This solution has the potential to help event planners:
 - Reduce venue research time from days to minutes
 - Ensure consistent venue evaluation across platforms
 - Automate personalized vendor outreach